LOS ANGELES — Want to earn stuff by watching TV? A free app for that debuted Wednesday.

 Function (X) is owned and led by entertainment entrepreneur Robert F.X.
 Sillerman, who once owned a big stake in "American Idol" owner CKx Inc. That gives the company deep and broad connections in the entertainment business.

-Function (X) has brought in $100 million in investment capital, and its stock trades on the Pink Sheets, a platform that allows people to buy shares but doesn't require the company release its financial results.
+Function (X) has brought in $100 million in investment capital.
+Its stock trades on the Pink Sheets, a platform that allows people to buy shares but doesn't require the company release its financial results.
 Function (X) currently has a market value of about $1 billion.